ScorpionRom/scorpion_manifest/README.md

 Ezio at ABC

-Rinky McBally for our beloved logo and Wallpapers
+Rinky McBally for our beloved logo

+ROGERdotT (Roger Truttmann) for the v3.x wallpapers

 Others we may have missed